-Apprentices successfully completing the Apprenticeship have opportunities to progress within the industry by progressing to Higher Education courses such as a HNC/D, Foundation Degree or Degree (BSc).
+Apprentices successfully completing the Apprenticeship have opportunities to progress within the industry by progressing to Higher Education courses such as a HNC/D, Foundation Degree ...
+Land-based Engineering (Wales) level 3 Pathway 1 or Degree (BSc).
 Examples of courses available across the UK include: